nus-cs2103-AY2425S1/ip/docs/README.md

 >
 >  [E] [ ] task (from: Dec 5 2024 1800 to: Dec 6 2024 1800)
 >
-> Now you have (number of tasks) tasks in the list.
+> Now you have 3 tasks in the list.

 ### Listing Tasks